ERP for SME

-I had come across cases that the salesperson from the ERP vendor made promises that were not aware by their implementation team, which end up with arguments when the project commenced.
+I had come across cases that the salesperson from the ERP vendor made promises that were not aware of by their implementation team, which end up with arguments when the project commenced.

 Implementation is Key

 I often find from troubled ERP projects, that they selected the right ERP, but neglected the implementation.
 Lack of project management very likely happened in these projects.
 The reduction in project management is probably due to the need to lower implementation costs that make the ERP vendors cut corners.

 Nearly all the troubled ERP projects that I saw were unnecessarily customized.
 Some companies failed to manage user expectation.
 But sometimes the heavy customizations were due to incompetent consultants.
 Often, some vendors quoted lower initial price and trying to make money back.
 Or worse, ERP vendors intentionally trying to make it sticky so that the customer cannot change to other vendors.

-It is not wrong to have some extend of customization in the ERP project.
-But beware to avoid customization that alters the core flow of the ERP software.
-These often lead to instability and long term trouble.
+It is not wrong to have some extent of customizations in an ERP project.
+However, always avoid customizations that alters the core flow of the ERP software.
+These often lead to project instability and long term project troubles, and in the worst-case scenario, ERP project failure.

 Trust Your Selected Vendor

 Visit and talk to the customers of the ERP vendor, especially those who had implemented within the last year.
 Ask questions to understand how the project was implemented, what they like and dislike.

 After you have selected the vendor, trust your selected ERP vendor.
 If you do not trust the vendor, think twice before signing the proposal.

 Do not try to squeeze or take advantage of your selected ERP vendor.
 This behaviour will only leave both parties in bitter experience and sour relationships.
 It will make the implementation and future support difficult.

 In reality, you are new to ERP, and the vendor is doing this day-in-day-out, how likely do you think you will ultimately benefit by behaving this way in your ERP project?

 ERP selection and implementation is not a perfect science.
 Often it is more an art.